 SC approves CBSE's scheme on cancellation of board exams, re-assessment formula

-The Supreme Court on Friday permitted the Centre and the CBSE to cancel the remaining board examinations due to COVID-19 pandemic and gave a go-ahead to its scheme to award marks to students for the cancelled papers scheduled to be held in July.
-A bench of Justices A M Khanwilkar, Dinesh Maheshwari and Sanjiv Khanna permitted the CBSE to issue a notification for the cancellation of the examinations.
+The Supreme Court on Friday permitted the Centre and the CBSE to cancel the remaining board examinations due to the COVID-19 pandemic and gave a go-ahead to its scheme to award marks to students for the canceled papers scheduled to be held in July.
+A bench of Justices A M Khanwilkar, Dinesh Maheshwari, and Sanjiv Khanna permitted the CBSE to issue a notification for the cancellation of the examinations.

-The top court was hearing pleas seeking relief, including scrapping of remaining exams of Class 12 scheduled from July 1-15, in view of increasing number of COVID-19 cases.
+The top court was hearing pleas seeking relief, including the scrapping of remaining exams of Class 12 scheduled from July 1-15, in view of an increasing number of COVID-19 cases.
 Similar relief was sought by the ICSE Board also.
-PTI MNL ABA SJK AAR.

 - READ MORE ON: